The British Sundial Society (“We”, “us”, “our”) is committed to protecting and respecting your privacy.

 We may disclose your personal information to third parties:

-You have the right to ask us not to process your personal data for marketing purposes.
-We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
+In certain circumstances, you have the right to restrict or object to the processing of your personal data for particular purposes, such as marketing purposes.
+We will inform you (before collecting your data) if we intend to use your data for such purposes.
 Where available, you can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us at email@example.com.

 Our site may, from time to time, contain links to and from other websites including, but not limited to, those of partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.